 –Interest rates on mortgages are very reasonable at the moment, so yay for that.

-–Many listings are exclusives, so it’s nearly impossible to work with one real estate agent and expect to see properties listed by different agencies.
+–Many listings are exclusives, so it’s nearly impossible to work with one real estate agent when buying a house in France and expect to see properties listed by different agencies.

 So am I picky?
 Not really!
 I giggle when I watch reality home buying shows or hear from house hunting friends about the “problems” with properties they’ve seen.
 They’ll say the kitchen was too dated or the paint was ugly or the bedrooms are just too small.